albinjal/CS4240-Reproduction-Project/README.md

 [comment]: <> (here we add the computation bit, fix the sentence above)

 Training both the transformer and VQGAN are very computationally expensive.
 Therefore, we ran our training on a Google Cloud VM with an NVIDIA T4 GPU.
 This was still not enough computational power to train on the more complex datasets, such as the COCO dataset, which resulted in some concessions that we had to make, detailed in their specific subsections.

-To evaluate how well we trained the models, we use FID scores, which the authors use as well in their paper.
-FID stands for Frechet inception distance, and this essentially measures the differences in distributions of the generated images against the distribution of the real images.
-We were not able to get FID scores for all the models, as there were issues with resolution sizes, which we could not solve in time.

 Now that we have a detailed overview of the overarching model, we look into the nitty-gritty details of the VQGAN.